revaldyazura/bintang-jaya-web/README.md

 # Bintang Jaya Website

-Welcome to the Bintang Jaya Website repository.
+Welcome to Bintang Jaya Website repository.
 This project is specified for bintang jaya factory.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).